All you need to know about running electric fleet vehicles

 Tax and congestion charging

 Most current and forthcoming electric cars will do 150 miles or more to a charge even in real-world driving and varied weather conditions.
-That includes various small, affordable electric cars such as the Renault ZOE and forthcoming electric SEAT Mii Electric and Skoda Citigo iV.
+That includes various small, affordable electric cars such as the Renault ZOE and SEAT Mii Electric.

-There's also a range of new premium electric cars, including the Jaguar I-Pace, Audi e-tron, Mercedes EQC and Tesla Model 3, which will also all do 200 miles or more in the real world and promise to be cheaper to run than any similarly plush and potent executive SUV or saloon.
+There's also premium electric cars, including the Jaguar I-Pace, Audi e-tron, Mercedes EQC and Tesla Model 3, which will also all do 200 miles or more in the real world and promise to be cheaper to run than any similarly plush and potent executive SUV or saloon.

-It’s also worth noting that the public charging infrastructure is improving, with super-fast chargers from BP Chargemaster and Ionity starting to pop up across the UK and promising to make high-mileage electric driving much easier as their numbers increase.
+It’s also worth noting that the public charging infrastructure is improving, with ultra-rapid chargers from BP Pulse and IONITY starting to pop up across the UK and promising to make high-mileage electric driving much easier as their numbers increase.

 Charging infrastructure in the workplace

-If yours is a large company and fleet – or indeed a commercial-vehicle fleet – that would require dozens of charging points to support a lot of electric cars, you should start by speaking to a charging provider such as ChargePoint, BP ChargeMaster or PodPoint, which can offer a consultation on what your company requires.
+If yours is a large company and fleet – or indeed a commercial-vehicle fleet – that would require dozens of charging points to support a lot of electric cars, you should start by speaking to a provider such as BP Pulse or PodPoint; they can offer a consultation on what your company requires.

 It's possible that your premises may need upgraded electrics to support a large number of charge points.
 The cost of that clearly varies depending on the upgrade required, but is typically very expensive.